-Bright– 1) giving out or reflecting a lot of light; shining – 2) quick-witted; intelligent – 3) characterized by happiness or gladness – 4) confident; optimistic.
+Bright – 1) giving out or reflecting a lot of light; shining – 2)

 I wear clothes that make me feel good both on the inside & outside.
 When I’m happy with what I’m wearing, I become the best version of myself.
 For me, that’s what is most important when putting outfits together.